Who benefits from China-Africa relations? | DW | 30.11.2021

 While the announcement could be seen as part of China's efforts to burnish its image, author and researcher Helmut Asche said nothing could be gained from denigrating China's efforts.
 "Western donors are clearly falling short of what we should have done," Asche said, alluding to the unequal distribution of vaccines between rich and developing countries.
 "There are clear interests behind the Chinese side, but it also serves African purpose," Asche told DW.

-"I see the influence of the Chinese," Bamidele Adekunle, adjunct professor at the Canadian University of Guelph, told DW.
+"I see the influence of the Chinese," admitted Bamidele Adekunle, adjunct professor at the Canadian University of Guelph, to DW.
 "When I was in Dar es Salaam, I saw lots of things done by the Chinese.
 And it has really transformed Dar es Salaam," said Adekunle.

-Investments and credit lines extended to Africa in the last two decades have earned Beijing the accusation of practicing debt-trap diplomacy on the continent.
-The theory goes that Beijing is seeking to saddle nations with debt to increase its leverage over it.
+Investments and credit lines extended to Africa in the last two decades have seen Beijing being accused of practicing debt-trap diplomacy on the continent.
+The theory goes that Beijing is seeking to saddle nations with debt to increase its leverage over them.

 Chinese interests in Africa are focused on the acquisition of commodities.
 According to Chinese data, the country has turned into the continent's largest trading partner, with direct trade amounting to more than $200 billion in 2019.